Personal Social Health Education (PSHE) and Citizenship

 Classes throughout the school take part in whole-school activities, days and themed events such as Comic or Sports Relief, Black History Month and Anti-bullying Week as well as following their particular year group's PSHE and RSHE curriculum.
 All of this is intended to enrich the children's lives and enable our children to develop knowledge, skills and attributes they need to manage their lives, both in the present and in the future.

 Our programme of education uses the PSHE Association 'Question-Based' planning document as it's basis.
-We also use the 'Christopher Winter Project' scheme to teach the statutory 'Relationships' content in this curriculum area as well as to help guide teaching of the Primary Education (statutory) Science elements of Sex Education.
+We also use the 'Christopher Winter Project' scheme to teach the statutory 'Relationships' content of PSHE, as well as to help guide teaching of the Primary Education (statutory) elements of Sex Education.